Close Menu

 1. Test Soil pH: Aim for a pH between 6.0 and 7.0.

-2. Amend Soil: Incorporate organic matter to improve drainage.
+2. Amend Soil: Incorporate organic matter like compost to improve soil structure and fertility.

 MUST READ